BarnardNLP/lab-manual/lab-manual.md

   collaborator is your past self, but they don't respond to emails or Slack messages!
-Help "future you" by producing methodical, clear work with adequate documentation (which might just be the Git commits, allowing you compare different versions of a particular file.)
+Help "future you" by producing methodical, clear work with adequate documentation (which might just be the Git commits, allowing you compare different versions of a particular file).
+  You don't want to be cursing out "past you" for making things confusing and unclear to "current you".

 - Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
 Each day,